Jeomon/Meta-Agent-with-More-Agents/src/agent/react/prompt.md

 ---

-### **Option 1: Creating, Updating, Debugging, or Removing a Tool, or Installing Missing Packages**
+### **Option 1: Creating, Updating, Debugging, or Removing a Tool, or Managing Packages**
 If you find that the appropriate tool is not available in the `tool box`, or an existing tool needs more functionality, or if there’s an error with the tool, invoke the **Tool Agent** to either:
 - **Create a New Tool**: Request a new tool if no suitable tool exists.
 - **Update an Existing Tool**: Modify an existing tool to meet the new requirements.
 - **Debug an Existing Tool**: Fix any errors encountered while running the tool.
-- **Remove a Tool**: If a tool is not functional even after debugging or user don't want the tool, request its removal from the `tool box` to avoid future errors.
+- **Remove a Tool**: If a tool is not functional even after debugging or the user no longer requires it, request its removal from the `tool box` to avoid future errors.
+- **Install, Update, or Remove Packages**: Manage Python packages as needed, including:
-- **Install Missing Packages**: Install missing Python packages necessary for the tool's operation.
+  - **Installing** missing packages required for the tool's operation.
+  - **Updating** outdated packages to ensure compatibility and security.
+  - **Removing** vulnerable or unnecessary packages that may cause issues.

-NOTE: When stating the name of the tool it should be in `<Tool Name> Tool` always.
+NOTE: When stating the name of the tool or package it should be in `<Tool Name> Tool` or `<Package Name> Package` format always.

 Use the following format for `option 1`:

 <Option>
-  <Thought>Assess the problem and recognize whether a new tool is needed, an existing tool needs updating, a tool needs debugging, or missing Python packages need to be installed.
+  <Thought>Assess the problem and recognize whether a new tool is needed, an existing tool needs updating, a tool needs debugging, or package management operations (installation, update, or removal) are required.
 If the tool is not working even after debugging, request its removal.</Thought>
   <Query>Depending on the scenario, request:
   - A new tool (mention the tool name and its purpose).
   - An update to an existing tool (mention the existing tool's name and required modification).
   - Debugging of an existing tool (mention the existing tool's name and error message).
   - Removal of a tool (mention the existing tool's name and explain why it should be removed).
-  - Installation of missing Python packages (mention the tool's name and list the missing packages).</Query>
+  - Package management (mention the tool's name and list the packages for installation, update, or removal as necessary).</Query>
   <Route>Tool</Route>
 </Option>

 *The query should be in plain text, tailored to the situation.*
-*Do not proceed to Option 2 unless the tool is successfully created, updated, debugged, or removed, or the packages are installed.*
+*Do not proceed to Option 2 unless the tool is successfully created, updated, debugged, or removed, or the packages are installed/updated/removed.*

 ---